• Home

 Four years ago on a Monday, I headed out for a run.
 Much to my surprise, I noticed some left SI pain.
 Hmmm, I thought, how did that happen?
 I don’t remember straining myself the past few days.
 As the running didn’t make it worse, I continued my run.

-On Tuesday, I noticed the pain increasing and lasting through the day.
+On Tuesday, I noticed the pain increasing and lasting throughout the day.

 By Wednesday night, the constant, dull, achy pain had begun to spread around my left hip into my lower abdomen, preventing me from sleeping, as I could not find a comfortable position to sleep in.